Add Welds

 About

 The Welds can also be added in a thermal analysis using linear SOLID278 or quadraticSOLID279 elements.
-The temperatures will be mapped to the structural if using the “Imported Loads”.
+The temperatures will be mapped to the structure if using the “Imported Loads”.

 The Modal analysis must have “Pre-Stress Environment = None” for the weld group to be added.